 Out-of-home ad agency, mobilads, uses VISIT Match to correlate mobile advertising IDs (MAIDs) to audiences who saw moving billboards on rideshare vehicles.
 Using VISIT Match data in combination with their own, they were able to measure a 2.75X higher conversion rate of visits to their customer’s stores and a 2.5X higher click-through rate for their retargeting campaign.
 Read the full case study.

 The digital-out-of-home advertising industry uses VISIT Match capabilities for new ways to measure audiences.
-Marketers designate their assets as points-of-interest to capture their viewership within any distance from their screens or billboards.
-When you take the guesswork out of measuring your viewership, you can make smarter decisions about your assets and inventory.
-If you know how large your audience is, you can increase your ad revenue by showing your customers how many impressions they can expect.
+Marketers designate their assets as points-of-interest to gauge their viewership within any distance from their screens or billboards.
+When you reduce guesswork from measuring viewership, you can make smarter decisions about your assets and inventory and ultimately increase your ad revenue by showing your customers how many impressions they can expect.

 Cutting the cord is happening faster than ever with cable customers opting for streaming services, so advertisers look to capitalize on OTT.
 They require a solution to reach their target audience and to demonstrate campaign effectiveness.
 By matching mobile location data to existing OTT audiences, advertisers gain a new understanding of the real-world behaviors of their target market.
 These analytics form the foundation of highly relevant audiences for their campaigns, which result in more engagement and better campaign outcomes.
 VISIT Match allows advertisers to match the IP addresses of their OTT audience to Reveal Mobile’s database.
 This allows brands to measure changes in foot traffic as a result of their campaigns, whether it’s their own locations or winning market share from competitors.